Chart Color Schemes

 Waterloo's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

-Analysis of health metrics shows strong performance throughout Waterloo.
+Analysis of health metrics shows strong performance throughout Waterloo region.
 Younger cohorts in particular have very low prevalence of common health conditions.

-Private health cover is exceptionally high at approximately 59% of the total population, which consists of 10,793 people.
-This compares to a rate of 69.7% across Greater Sydney.
+Private health cover is exceptionally high at approximately 59% of the total population, which is 10,795 people.
+This compares to 69.7% across Greater Sydney.
 The most common medical conditions are mental health issues and asthma, impacting 8.4 and 6.6% of residents respectively.
 A total of 76.2% of residents declare themselves completely clear of medical ailments, compared to 77.4% across Greater Sydney.
-The area has 10.4% of residents aged 65 and over, which amounts to 1,907 people.
+Waterloo region has 10.4% of residents aged 65 and over, which is 1,907 people.

 Frequently Asked Questions - Health